Water Intake Installation in Lakes & Rivers across BC

 We use these techniques to insert water intakes into sewers, rivers, lakes, and other bodies of water.
 Our team serves the needs of municipalities, ministries, engineering firms, subdivisions, contractors, homeowners, and anyone in need of directional drilling in Penticton, British Columbia, and many parts of Saskatchewan.

-Compared to trenching and other drilling techniques, directional drilling is often the most viable and least destructive option when it comes to protecting wetlands, lakes, and rivers.
-Directional drilling is also more cost-effective when compared to invasive procedures.
 The employees of Ironman Directional Drilling work alongside biologists and environmentalists.
 Whether we’re completing a project in a lake or river on Vancouver Island, in the Okanagan Valley or Shuswap County, we always put the environment first.

 Let’s Discuss Your Horizontal Directional Drilling (HDD) Project